Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Requirements of the municipality

 Since Sogndal Municipality will collect a significant amount of data in this service, they need to clarify who the form is intended for and how they will use the data.
-Someone in the municipality has created a [draft of the information page](infoside_tilflyttere.pdf) for this purpose.
+Someone in the municipality has created a [draft of an information page](infoside_tilflyttere.pdf) for this purpose.

 The information page should reflect the following elements:
 - Placement of images